Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Introduction

 However, the NJL model suffers a conceptual problem related to its non-renormalizability manifested through a momentum cut off defining its applicability range.
 This drawback is connected to the contact character of the quark-quark interactions.
 At the same time, the lattice formulation of QCD (lQCD) indicates that quark interactions act over a certain range in the momentum space \cite{Becirevic:1999kb,Skullerud:2000un,Skullerud:2001aw,Parappilly:2005ei,Blossier:2010vt,Burgio:2012ph,Oliveira:2018lln}.
 This implies an additive momentum-dependent mass renormalization in the quark propagator \cite{Skullerud:2001aw}, which is also reported within the Hamiltonian formalism of QCD in Coloumb gauge \cite{Zwanziger:1995cv,Zwanziger:1998ez,Szczepaniak:2001rg,Reinhardt:2017pyr,Quandt:2018bbu}.
-This, in turn, assumes a space-time nonlocality of the effective quark interactions \cite{Blaschke:1994px,General:2000zx,GomezDumm:2001fz,GomezDumm:2004sr,Duhau:2004pq,GomezDumm:2005hy,Hell:2009by}.
+This, in turn, means a space-time nonlocality of the effective quark interactions \cite{Blaschke:1994px,General:2000zx,GomezDumm:2001fz,GomezDumm:2004sr,Duhau:2004pq,GomezDumm:2005hy,Hell:2009by}.
 Such a nonlocality also arises within the instanton liquid model \cite{Schafer:1996wv} and the Schwinger-Dyson approach \cite{PhysRevD.33.1785,Roberts:1994dr,Alkofer:2000wg,Watson:2006yq,Binosi:2009qm}.
-Thus, nonlocality, on one hand, is an important feature of the quark-quark interactions and, on the other one, naturally solves the problem of non-renormalizability of the NJL model \cite{Langfeld:1996rn}.
+Thus, nonlocality, is an important feature of the quark-quark interactions that should be accounted for within the effective approaches of the NJL-type by introducing non-contact correlations between quark currents.
+Remarkably, this naturally solves the problem of non-renormalizability of the NJL model, since the momentum cutoff mentioned above is not required in this case \cite{Langfeld:1996rn}.